Chapter 102-3 Advisory Opinions

 (A) The commission may establish an advisory committee to assist in performing its advisory opinion authority.
 The advisory committee will be composed of fewer than four commission members.

-(B) The advisory committee will meet to perform the following activities:
+(B) The advisory committee may meet as needed to perform the following activities:

 (2) Review requests for opinions to be answered by the commission;